 As you can see, it's only natural that this post would also reflect how to plan a medicinal herb garden for enough herbs to last your family an entire year.

-If you don't yet have an established space for your herb garden, you'll want to check out this podcast interview I did with Carolyn from Homesteading Family where we talk about how to plan and design an old-fashioned cottage garden (aka, herb garden).
+For more information, you can check out this podcast interview I did with Carolyn from Homesteading Family where we talk about how to plan and design an old-fashioned cottage garden (aka, herb garden).

 If you know me at all, you know I'm a huge advocate of using natural remedies to improve my health and boost my immune system.
 (I also love to boost my immune system naturally with the foods I eat.)
 Whether it's making homemade elderberry syrup (or these 29 elderberry recipes) or learning more about using medicinal herbs at home, I'm always studying!

-It's important to note that I am not a certified medical practitioner or a certified herbalist.
+It's important to note that I am not a certified medical practitioner.
 This post is not intended to diagnose or treat but is for informational purposes only.
 Please contact your medical care professional before introducing new herbal remedies into your wellness routine.

 Why I Love Growing Herbs